Website appearance matters a lot. This is the criterion a user judges about the company and makes decisions.

 Before hiring a front-end developer, you should check his professional knowledge.

 We prepared a list of general questions you might consider asking a front-end developer during an interview.
-We also highlighted additional questions for React, Angular, and Vue specialist.
+We also highlighted additional questions for React, Angular, and Vue specialists.

 Common Front-End interview questions